RAPO4REAL/RAQEEB-POPOOLA/README.md

 I am a data analyst with a strong research focus in **biostatistics, survival analysis, causal inference, and multimodal biomedical data science**.

-My work integrates statistical rigor with machine learning to solve complex problems in clinical research, neuroimaging, and population health.
+My work integrates statistical rigour with machine learning to solve complex problems in clinical research, neuroimaging, and population health.

 I am particularly interested in: